Core i18n Architecture & Locale Negotiation

 Legal & Regulatory Requirements

 Global product launches require proactive risk mitigation.
-Product and legal teams must align on Legal Compliance & Regional Regulations to automate content filtering, consent localization, and data residency routing before market entry.
-Geo-IP middleware should inject compliance flags that dynamically toggle regional data processing endpoints and localized consent banners.
+Geo-IP middleware can inject compliance flags that dynamically toggle regional data processing endpoints and localized consent banners.

 // middleware/complianceRouter.ts